Yelp/elastalert/README.md

 ``--debug`` will print additional information to the screen as well as suppresses alerts and instead prints the alert body.

-``--verbose`` will print additional information without without supressing alerts.
+``--verbose`` will print additional information without supressing alerts.

 ``--start`` will begin querying at the given timestamp.
 By default, ElastAlert will begin querying from the present.
 Timestamp format is ``YYYY-MM-DDTHH-MM-SS[-/+HH:MM]`` (Note the T between date and hour).